rosafilgueira/Spark_EDDIE_TextMining/README.md

 ## Spark Master, Workers and Driver nodes

-Once you have running your Spark Cluster, you can check which nodes have been asigned as Master, Worker(s) and Driver using the *master.log*, *worker.log*, and *driver.log* stored under the bash_scripts directory.
+Once you have running your Spark Cluster (your PBS job has been accepted and you have the resoureces available), you can check which nodes have been asigned as Master, Worker(s) and Driver using the *master.log*, *worker.log*, and *driver.log* stored under the *bash_scripts* directory.

-Remember that if you used *sparkcluster.job* for setting up your cluster, you wont have a driver, therefore the driver.log wont exit.
+Remember that if you used *sparkcluster.job* for setting up your cluster, you wont have a driver, therefore the *driver.log* wont exit.

-Furthermore, you can also check the Master and Worker(s) log files created (by default) inside $HOME/spark-2.4.0-bin-hadoop2.7/logs to see if everything has been started correctly.
+Furthermore, you can also check the Master and Worker(s) log files created (by default) inside $HOME/spark-2.4.0-bin-hadoop2.7/logs to see if everything have been started correctly.

 	ls spark-2.4.0-bin-hadoop2.7/logs/
 		spark-rfilguei-org.apache.spark.deploy.master.Master-1-node1b31.ecdf.ed.ac.uk.out
 		spark-rfilguei-org.apache.spark.deploy.worker.Worker-1-node1b26.ecdf.ed.ac.uk.out

-# Submit spark applications to the Spark cluster
+# Launching Spark applications to the Spark cluster

-Once you have the spark cluster running ( your PBS job has been accepted and you have the resoureces available), you can submit spark applications to it.
-We have configured our scripts in order to make use of *master.log*, so you dont have to type the master url yourself.
-And also, our scripts make use of the *worker.log* to calculate the number of cores available to run our Spark applications/queries.
+We can be launch Spark applications using the *bin/spark-submit* script.
+This script takes care of setting up the classpath with Spark and its dependencies, and can support different cluster managers and deploy modes that Spark supports:

+	./bin/spark-submit \
+ 	 --class <main-class> \
+  	--master <master-url> \
+  	--deploy-mode <deploy-mode> \
+  	--conf <key>=<value> \
+  	--total-executor-cores <total number of cores avaiable among all the worker>
+  	... # other options
+  	<application-jar> \
+  	[application-arguments]

+We have configured all of our PBS jobs and spark scripts to detect automatically the *master-url* (using the *master.log* file) and the total number of cores available (using *worker.log*), you dont have to type them yourself in the *bin/spark-submit*.

-1) Submitting Spark-PI to Spark-Cluster from the login node:
+1) Submitting Spark-Pi to Spark-Cluster from the login node:

-	1.1) Via a PBS-job which will act as the driver: qsub spark-driver-PI.job
+1.1) Via a PBS-job, which acts as the driver:

+	qsub spark-driver-PI.job

-	1.2 ) Via an interactive session - Important ( you need to request a session with at least 8GB of memory): qlogin -l h_vmem=8G
+1.2 ) Via an interactive session - Important ( you need to request a session with at least 8GB of memory):

+	qlogin -l h_vmem=8G
 	./spark-interactive-Pi.sh

  Note: Addtional information can be found at this [link](https://spark.apache.org/docs/latest/submitting-applications.html)

 2) Submitting a TextMining query to the Spark-Cluster.
 This will requiere the following steps:
 	2.1 ) Clone our TextMinging repository